stakater/mto-docs/content/learn/kubernetes-multi-tenancy-implementation.md

 This is the practical counterpart to [Multi-Tenant Kubernetes Architecture](multi-tenant-kubernetes-architecture.md): the order to do things in, what to enforce at each step, and the decisions that are expensive to reverse later.

-It assumes the common case — teams, departments or customers inside one organization's trust boundary, sharing a cluster.
-If your tenants are genuinely untrusted, start at [Deployment Models](../overview/deployment-models.md) instead.
+It assumes the common case: tenants sharing a cluster, either as internal teams using `kubectl` directly, or as external customers reached through a product layer that holds the cluster credentials on their behalf.
+If tenants hold cluster credentials *and* need a boundary a shared API server cannot provide, start at [Deployment Models](../overview/deployment-models.md) instead.

 ---